OmarGit99/CTF-writeups/root-me-command_and_control-2/Writeup.md

 *Red Herring*

 Using hashdump will give you a couple of users and passwords however they dont do anything to solve the challenge

+Level-3

+For this level all you had to do was check the hashdump of the memory source and use an md5 de-hasher